blog-blog/blog-blog.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: You've Opened the Door
+title:
 ---

-Welcome to the Cabinet.
-It's sort of dark and dingey, but it's sort of cozy too.
+**Welcome to the Cabinet**

+It's sort of cozy in here, what, next to the vanilla and spice.

 To learn a little more about me, head over to the [About](about) page.

-But for the curious, I'm a student at Arizona State University studying Philosophy and Spanish.
-I have an interest in Public Policy as well.
-This is all in addition to navigating a life transitioning from one stage to the next.
-Suffice to say, don't think I've got it all figured out just because I've set up a blog!
+Briefly, I'm a **Writing Mentor** with Arizona State University's the [Writers' Studio](https://cisa.asu.edu/content/writers-studio), an online, first-year college composition program.
+At the Studio, I work as a course-embedded tutor (tutoring, interacting, and meeting with students) and a teacher's assistant (grading, announcing, and assortment of other tasks).
+You can learn more about my experience as an educator with my [Teaching Portfolio](portfolio/teaching).

+I'm also a student at ASU studying Philosophy and Spanish with an interest in Public Policy.
+In the meantime, I write for my blog [Vanilla Abstract](/#Vanilla Abstract), and I'm a [game artist](portfolio/game-art).

 I hope you enjoy your stay.
-Have a look around—I might recommened checking out my [Digital Literacy Narrative](projects/dln) project for English 484.
+Have a look around—I might recommend checking out my [Digital Literacy Narrative](portfolio/dln) project for English 484, a required course for beginning mentors.

 # Vanilla Abstract
+This is my blog.
+It's a play on [abstracts](https://en.wikipedia.org/wiki/Abstract_(summary)) and, of course, [vanilla extract](https://www.youtube.com/watch?v=kPauR6tP_cg).

+Here, we'll cover any of my topics of interest: open-source software, politics, books, and anything I write with a public audience in mind.